jncraton/em9/README.md

 Don't use em9 at all.
 It is a text editor, not an IDE or project management tool.
 You could use:

 - `find . -iname {filename}`
+- `git grep {text}` nding a file in a project

+Don't use em9 at all.
+It is a text editor, not an IDE or project management tool.
+You could use:

+- `find . -iname {filename}`
+- `git grep {text}` nding a file in a project

+Don't use em9 at all.
+It is a text editor, not an IDE or project management tool.
+You could use:

+- `find . -iname {filename}`
 - `git grep {text}`